souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ![location types as a subset of the universe](https://souffle-lang.github.io/img/universe_symbol_base.svg)

 ### Union Type
-The Union type unifies types including base and union types, as long as all are derived from the same primitive type.
+The Union type unifies types including base and other union types.
+We assume that all unified types are derived from the same primitive type.
 The union type declaration is given below
 ```prolog
 .type <ident> = <ident-1> | <ident-2> | ... | <ident-k>
 ```
-where `<ident>` is the name of the union type and `<ident-...>` refers to the base and other union types used in the union type.
+where `<ident>` is the name of the user-defined union type and `<ident-...>` refers to the base and other union types used in the union type.
 For example, the union type `Place`
 ```prolog
 .type City <: symbol
 .type Town <: symbol